ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 ## B.1 Data Privacy

-The standard does not set any requirements for compliance to jurisdiction legislation/regulations, responsibility of the implementer to comply with applicable data privacy laws.
+The standard does not set any requirements for compliance to jurisdiction legislation/regulations, the responsibility of the implementer to comply with applicable data privacy laws.

 ## B.2 Production Readiness

-The standard does not set any requirements for the use of specific applications/tools/libraries etc. Examples included in standard to be non-normative.
-The implementer should perform due diligence when selecting tools, libraries etc.
+The standard does not set any requirements for the use of specific applications/tools/libraries etc. Examples included in the standard to be non-normative.
+The implementer should perform due diligence when selecting tools, libraries, etc.

 <!--

 (Note: OASIS strongly recommends that Open Projects consider issues that might affect safety, security, privacy, and/or data protection in implementations of their specification and document them for implementers and adopters.
 For some purposes, you may find it required, e.g. if you apply for IANA registration.

-While it may not be immediately obvious how your specification might make systems vulnerable to attack, most specifications, because they involve communications between systems, message formats, or system settings, open potential channels for exploit.
+While it may not be immediately obvious how your specification might make systems vulnerable to attack, most specifications, because they involve communications between systems, message formats, or system settings, open potential channels for exploitation.
 For example, IETF [[RFC3552](#rfc3552)] lists “eavesdropping, replay, message insertion, deletion, modification, and man-in-the-middle” as well as potential denial of service attacks as threats that must be considered and, if appropriate, addressed in IETF RFCs.

 In addition to considering and describing foreseeable risks, this section should include guidance on how implementers and adopters can protect against these risks.